x27/CFT/README.md

 Any suggestions, wishes, advice, feedback - email me.

-You can also ask your questions in the discussions under any post in my [Telegram channel](https://t.me/openscanner).
+You can also ask your questions or discuss issues with the users' community in the [Telegram chat](https://t.me/+lBpGtQr1FgI0ZWU6) or in the discussion under any post in the [Telegram channel](https://t.me/openscanner)

 ### Links